imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/ios.md

 Let's learn how to upload an image to our media library.

-iOS SDK provides `ImageKitUploader` which provide functions to allow upload files to the [ImageKit media library](../../media-library/overview/) directly from the client-side.&#x20;
+iOS SDK provides `ImageKitUploader`, which provides functions to allow files to be uploaded to the [ImageKit media library](../../media-library/overview/) directly from the client side.

-For using upload functionality, we need to pass `publicKey` while [initializing the SDK](ios.md#setup-imagekit-ios-sdk).
+To use upload functionality, we need to pass `publicKey` while [initializing the SDK](ios.md#setup-imagekit-ios-sdk).
 Replace `your_url_endpoint` and `your_public_key` with actual values.

 ```bash